davygravy/pihole-v6-armel/README.md

 *

 ### Assets
-* minimal rootfs for Debian Armel - Testing/Trixie (02/26/2025) - https://davescloud2.homeip.net/index.php/s/8V10pfIqj81jlaP
+* minimal rootfs for Debian Armel - Testing/Trixie (02/26/2025) - [armel-trixie-2025-02-26_21-10-48.tar.bz2](https://davescloud2.homeip.net/index.php/s/8V10pfIqj81jlaP)
-   * this is a public link to my ownCloud instance - my certificate is self-signed
+   * this is a public link to my ownCloud instance - my certificate is self-signed - be aware
-   * login is root:root (insecure, change immediately)
+   * ssh (user:password) login is (root:root) - note that this is not secure and should be changed immediately
    * installation is the same as on the Doozan site
    * kernel installed is armel/Kirkwood and not OXNAS
+*

 ### Adjustment/tweaks for memory usage